alcor-lab/TensorflowMaskRCNN/README.md

 In order to allow a soft passage from Keras version to Tensorflow version, we develop a script to convert your .h5 weights file in tensorflow checkpoints.
 The generated checkpoints will perfectly reproduce the performances of your keras version model.

-## Offered dataset and prepare data scripts
+## Available dataset and prepare data scripts

 This repository has been developed in the context of Second Hands European project and an associated dataset had been created: https://github.com/alcor-lab/SecondHandsDataset